 Water that passes out of the pump is directed through a separate external filter for easy cleaning.
 A unidirectional impeller and motor add to the continuous-operation pump’s energy efficiency.
 The submersible sealed unit is low maintenance and comes with a 15-foot power cord.

-Enjoy clear trickling water with the Aquagarden 5-in-1 Pump that does more than just pump water—it cleans it as well.
+Enjoy clear trickling water with this Aquagarden pump that does more than just pump water—it cleans it as well.
 The Aquagarden pump comes with a built-in UV clarifier light that destroys algae, and it has a polymer wood cartridge that polishes the water and removes cloudiness.